 In a world where life provides so many different types of stress, it’s good to know that while your skin experiences stress, Viniferamine® skin and wound care products can help reduce its affects.
 Beneficial ingredients in Viniferamine® skin and wound care products can help decrease oxidative stress, improve the skin barrier and preserve the normal skin microbiome to help keep skin healthy.
 Viniferamine® Renewal Moisturizer and Clean N Moist, provide skin strengthening nutrition and hydration and provide a protective barrier.
 The gentleness of Viniferamine® Clean N Moist and Renewal Moisturizer ensures that fragile, stressed skin is moisturized and cleansed without causing irritation.

-About the author: Nancy Ray, PhD is the Science Officer at McCord Research.
+About the author: Nancy Ray, PhD is the Vice President of Scientific Affairs at McCord Research.
 Dr. Ray received her PhD in Biochemistry and Biophysics and was a postdoctoral fellow at NIH, Harvard University and Dana-Farber Cancer Institute, and the University of Iowa.
 She also earned bachelor of science degrees in Chemistry and Microbiology.

 - Wounds 2016; 28: 78-88.